 Ascent/descent: +500m/1640ft, -500m/1640ft, 11km/6.8mi

-Today we take the spectacular trail known as the “Path of the Gods” ('Sentiero degli Dei' in Italian).
-This is an ancient terraced mule path linking Agerola to Positano, a small charming fishing village.
-Depending on conditions, we have the option of returning to Amalfi by boat, then private transfer to Agerola.
+Today we take the trail known as the “walk of the Gods”, between Agerola and Positano.
+This is an ancient terraced mule path linking Agerola to the village of Positano, a small and charming fishing village.
+According to the conditions of the sea you can return to Amalfi by boat and then private transfer to Agerola where we will visit a local producer of the famous Limoncello liquor.
+Dinner and overnight in Agerola.

 After breakfast there will be a group transfer at 9am to Naples airport or train station, where the trip concludes.